zack1284/Project-GB760/README.md

 - export token The code: export BEARER_TOKEN='AAAAAAAAAAAAAAAAAAAAAPYSVwEAAAAAlQz3JZp8dDAJGNrSNPkUSNws7ts%3DRdxEiF5HftFmX89Ud6JULz1nGUJJuEd0OXUGbD5jI4aBgu254E'

 - Read Tweets and write it to database.
+(need to run server_postgres.py for more than 2 min to get enough data for calculating the trendiness score)
+- Read Tweets and write it to database
 The code:
 python server_postgres.py

-- Read tweets from a json file and write it to database The code: python server_postgres.py --filename=temp.json
+- Read tweets from a json file and write it to database
+The code:
+python server_postgres.py --filename=temp.json